letolabs/letolabs.github.com/_posts/2011-08-22-cashmusic.md

 The current plan is have a [developer release every Thursday](http://blog.cashmusic.org/2011/08/11/the-cash-platform-a-peek-at-what-weve-been-up-to/).
 You can see a recent one [here](https://github.com/cashmusic/DIY/commits/dev_release_2).
 We are all about small, iterative improvements.
-If each dev release has one more feature, or better docs, or one less bug than the previous, than it is a success.
+If each dev release has one more feature, or better docs, or one less bug than the previous, then it is a success.

 We cordially invite you to join us in refactoring the music industry, because it surely has needed it for a long time and it sure is going to be a metric shit